 A liberal studies major seeks to capitalize on the integral nature of learning that characterizes a liberal arts education.
-The danger of specialization, an obsession in the modern academy, is that it takes away from seeing the world in a holistic manner.
-This is particularly detrimental for Christians, who understand that all of life is created, sustained, and given meaning by the divine logos, Jesus Christ.
-A liberal studies major allows students to see that all of life is ordered by the divine creator-sustainer.
+The interdisciplinary nature of offering one liberal studies major with multiple concentrations reflects the institution's commitment that every part of reality is God's revelation of himself.
+In Christ, all of creation is held together, maintained, given meaning, and ultimately redeemed.
+Christians understand that all of life is created, sustained, and given meaning by the divine logos, Jesus Christ and a liberal studies major allows students to see that all of life is ordered by the divine creator-sustainer.
+The goal of a liberal arts education is to produce young men and women who confidently engage the diverse world and are empowered to make a positive impact locally and globally as they work toward a society in harmony with God's good creational order.